ibm-cloud-docs/appid/tutorial-roles.md

   {: screen}

-## Step 5: Verifying the access token
+## Step 5: Viewing the access token
 {: #roles-view-token}

-Now that your token contains all of your information, try signing in and viewing the access token.
+Optionally, you can verify that step 4 was successful by viewing an access token.
 {: shortdesc}

 1. For testing purposes, create a Cloud Directory user by using the {{site.data.keyword.appid_short_notm}} GUI.